onnx/onnx/docs/Operators.md

 ### <a name="Exp"></a><a name="exp">**Exp**</a>

   Calculates the exponential of the given input tensor, element-wise.
-This operation can be done in an in-place fashion too, by providing the same input and output blobs.

 #### Inputs